|Title:||Head Men's Basketball Coach|

 |Title:||Assistant Men's Basketball Coach|

-David Wilkie, a native of Spartanburg, SC, enters his 3rd season at Spartanburg Methodist and his second with Coach Jeff Brookman.
+David Wilkie, a native of Spartanburg, SC, enters his fourth season as assistant men's basketball coach at Spartanburg Methodist and his third with Coach Jeff Brookman.

 Wilkie started his coaching career as an Assistant Coach for Boiling Springs High School Ninth Grade basketball team.
 The following year in 1996 he was named Head Coach.
 He served as head coach from 1996 until 2002.

 In 2002 Wilkie served as Assistant Basketball Coach at Spartanburg Methodist under Head Coach Dale Kuhl.
 His duties included recruiting, player development, scouting, and game day preparations.
 During that season the Pioneers won the Region X regular season championship.

 Wilkie then left to become Head Coach of Chapman High Schools Junior Varsity team and Assistant Coach on Varsity.
 He served there for two years from 2003-2005.

 In 2005-2006 Wilkie returned to working with Dale Kuhl at Belmont Abbey.
 His duties were fundraising and basketball summer camps.

 He returned to Spartanburg area and high school basketball and was Assistant Head Coach at Spartanburg Day from 2006-2009.
 His responsibilities were academics, weightlifting, scouting, and player development.
 The Griffins made it to the state playoffs each year and to the state finals in 2008 and semifinals in 2007 and 2009.
 He left Spartanburg Day and coach Spartanburg Bucks 17-and-under AAU team.

 Wilkie’s responsibilities for the Pioneers will include assisting with all preseason workouts, practices, recruiting, scouting, fundraising and game day preparation.